Vulnerability disclosure policy

 ext-security-disclosure at cognite.com

-When reporting a vulnerability, please take the time to provide the following information:
+When reporting a vulnerability, please provide the following information:

 - Website, IP, or page where the vulnerability can be observed (such as www.cognite.com).